 Sifu LMD II: No interest whatsoever ...
 NONE.
 If is ceased to exist today, it would not bother me in the least.
 I think it is easily the WORSE thing that has ever happened to the martial arts!
 As I stated earlier, Hardcore Jeet Kune Do is not about sport or competition.
 To be the best that you can be at something, you must set your target and stay focused on it.
 I stay focused on Hardcore Jeet Kune Do.

 Interviewer: What training opportunities do you have available for those who are interested in training with you?

-Sifu LMD II: I teach group classes, private lessons and training camps at my private kwoon, the Hardcore Jeet Kune Do Academy.
-The Academy is located at 205 2nd Avenue East, in Oneonta, Alabama.
-I have class every Monday evening from 7:00 to 9:00, and ever first and third Saturday of the month from 2:00 to 6:00.
-It is a private club, and prospective students must first meet with me in person and apply for membership.
-I offer two week long training camps each year and two three day camps each year.
+Sifu LMD II: I teach group classes, private lessons and training camps at my private training academy.
+The location is only known to those who have applied for and been approved for membership.
+I have class every Tuesday evening from 7:30 to 9:00, and twice a month on Saturdays from 2:00 to 6:00 in the afternoon.
+It is a private club, and prospective students must first apply for membership by email.
+I offer four three day training camps each year.
 I also travel frequently to teach seminars in other states/countries.
 Then there is my H.I.T. program.
 This involves two people coming in and training with me for a weekend (six hours or ten hours) or for an entire week (twenty hours).
 Longer periods of time can be arranged well in advance by appointment.
 A non-refundable deposit is necessary to hold the time slot once the dates have been set.
 I am also available for private or semi-private instruction by appointment.

 Interviewer: Sifu Davis, thank you for taking time out of your busy schedule for this interview.
 It has been extremely informative.